-The European Environment Agency (EEA) is organising an open competition with a view to recruiting a temporary agent to work within the area of environmental indicators and assessments and further with a view to establishing a reserve list.
+The European Environment Agency (EEA) is organising an open competition with a view to recruiting a temporary agent to work as Project Officer – Human Resources and further with a view to establishing a reserve list.

 Candidates applying must satisfy the following eligibility criteria on the closing date for the submission of applications: